rancher/quickstart/README.md

 **Please be aware that you will be responsible for the usage charges with Digital Ocean**

+## vSphere quick start

+The vsphere folder contains terraform code to stand up a single Rancher server instance with a 3 node cluster attached to it.

+This terraform setup will:

+- Create a VM in vSphere running `rancher/rancher` version specified in `rancher_version`
+- Create a custom cluster called `qs-cluster`
+- Start `count_agent_all_nodes` amount of VMs in vSphere and add them to the custom cluster with all roles

+### How to use

+#### Create RancherOS template

+The terraform setup creates VMs by cloning a RancherOS template that must be made available in vCenter:

+1. Download the RancherOS OVA appliance from https://transfer.sh/FZfU3/rancheros-v1.4.0-vapp.ova
+2. Import the OVA file by right-clicking on a cluster or host in the inventory and selecting "Deploy OVF template...".
+3. Mark the resulting VM as template -> "Convert to template".
+4. Note the name/path of the template.

+#### Run the terraform code

+1. Clone this repository and go into the `vsphere` subfolder
+2. Move the file `terraform.tfvars.example` to `terraform.tfvars` and edit (see inline explanation)
+3. Run `terraform init`
+4. Run `terraform apply`

+When provisioning has finished you will be given the url to connect to the Rancher Server.

+### How to Remove

+To remove the VM's that have been deployed run `terraform destroy --force`

 ## Vagrant quick start

 The vagrant folder contains a vagrant code to stand up a single Rancher server instance with a 3 node cluster attached to it.